 Is It Safe to Travel to Montenegro in 2026?

 Montenegro is currently rated Level 1Exercise Normal Precautions by the U.S. Department of State.
 Exercise normal precautions when traveling to Montenegro.
-Enroll in the Smart Traveler Enrollment Program (STEP) for alerts and emergency location assistance.
+Enroll in the Smart Traveler Enrollment Program (STEP) for alerts and assistance in emergencies.

 Traveler Impact